Giuseppe Sasia: Arrest

 Sasia was arrested by two policemen patrolling along the railway linking Vidauban to Les Arcs.
 He was walking around with his rifle by his side, perhaps looking for a new victim, and his attitude provoked the interest of the policemen.
 His appearance corresponded to the report broadcast eight days earlier.
-As Sasia could not present a hunting permit, he was taken in by the gendarmerie, to which he instantly admitted to having hunted without a license, as well as confessing to his theft convictions.
+As Sasia could not present a hunting permit, he was taken in by the gendarmerie, to whom he admitted his having hunted without a license, as well as his theft convictions.
 He claimed to reside in the neighborhood of Nouradons aux Arcs.

 The gendarmes discovered on him the watch stolen from the corpse of Félicien Rouvier, prompting Sasia to quickly confess his guilt.
-He explained that he premeditated the action, waiting for the shepherd to arrive before killing him.
-The gendarmes searched his home, where they found six watches, five wallets and a pair of gloves, which turned out to be Galliano's.
-Sasia admitted to that murder as well, claiming at first that they had fought before, before acknowledging that he killed Gianni so he could rob him.
-Soon after, he acknowledged the murder of Vassal and Troin, but denied responsibility for the 1930 crime.
+He explained that he had premeditated the action, waiting for the shepherd to arrive before killing him.
+The gendarmes searched his home, where they found six watches, five wallets, and a pair of gloves, which turned out to be Galliano's.
+Sasia admitted to that murder as well, claiming at first that they had fought, then acknowledging that he killed Gianni so he could rob him.
+Soon after, he acknowledged the murder of Vassal and Troin but denied responsibility for the 1930 crime.

 When presented before the magistrate on the following day, he partly recanted his confession, recognizing only the two crimes for which there was evidence: those of Rouvier and Galliano.
 He claimed to have committed the crimes so he could pay his fines and evade prison.
 The investigators discovered two transfers made on the days after the two murders, and the presence of several watches raised concerns about other possible victims.

 Sasia declared after his arrest: "I deserve the guillotine".
-On December 18, he was charged with four murders, premeditated murder, followed by theft, and highway robbery with aggravating circumstances.
+On 18 December, he was charged with four murders, premeditated murder, followed by theft, and highway robbery with aggravated circumstances.